 No more than one three-credit course in the minor may be taken under the Pass/No Credit option.
 All upper-division courses offered for the minor must be passed with a letter grade of C or higher.
 Only two courses used to satisfy requirements for the student's major may be applied towards the minor.
 Completion of the minor requires 21 credits.

 1. Required four introductory courses: 12 credits

-SBC 203-G - Critical Analysis (3 credits)
+- SBC 203 Critical Analysis

-EHM 201-D - Ecoaesthetics in Art (3 credits)
+- EHM 201 Ecoaesthetics in Art

-EHM 118-E - Introduction to the Natural History of Long Island (3 credits)
+- EHM 118 Introduction to the Natural History of Long Island

 One of the following courses: